I’ll be honest with you: running has saved my life.

 We all can be more adventurous in our ways.
 All we need to do is have the courage to break the mould.
 Step out of our comfort zone because eventually, that zone will not let us grow.

-With their assistance, I climbed without climbing protection equipment to the top of the 15-meter high waterfall and jumped several times from different highs.
-Then back down through the jungle barefoot, watching to not step on a snake.
+With their assistance, I climbed without protective equipment to the top of the 15-meter high waterfall and jumped several times from different highs.
+Then back down through the jungle barefoot, trying not to step on snakes.

 Adventuring, practising spontaneity and embracing changes will make us realize how strong we are.